-2023-24 School Safety Plan
+2024-25 School Safety Plan

-A School Safety Plan has been created and is reviewed and updated annually in December by the School Site Council.
-This plan is available for you to review upon request.
+Our School Safety plan has been updated and reviewed by the School Site Council on January 13, 2025.
+The plan is available for you to review upon request.
 Please make an appointment at (916) 771-1760.
-Evacuation and lockdown drills are practiced on a regular basis at Diamond Creek.
+Evacuation, Shelter, and Lockdown drills are practiced on a regular basis at Diamond Creek.
 Staff and students are updated on safety practices.
-RCSD has developed a Crisis Response Plan that outlines the procedures to be followed in the event of an emergency affecting a school site.
+RCSD has developed a

+Crisis Response Plan that outlines the procedures to be followed in the event of an emergency affecting a school site.
 This plan includes procedures for coordinating resources during emergencies.